opencleveland/large-lots/README.md

 4. Configure PostgreSQL
  * Details to be added later.
 We used the standard Postgres tutorial: http://www.postgresql.org/docs/9.4/static/tutorial.html
- * Whichever user runs uSWGI will need a role in PSQL.
+ * Whichever user runs uSWGI will need a role in PSQL and permissions to write to the database where the lots data will be stored.

 5. Configure nginx
  * cd to the directory where you put the Lots code.
 Above we used /usr/share/large-lots/, so `cd /usr/share/large-lots/`